imatic/data-bundle/README.rst

 Variable ``$activeUsers`` now contains objects of active users.

-To learn more about query objects (how to do filtering, sorting, pagination, ...) see `query object documentation <Resources/doc/AccessingData/QueryObjects.rst>`_.
+To learn more about query objects (how to do filtering, sorting, pagination, etc.) see `query object documentation <Resources/doc/AccessingData/QueryObjects.rst>`_.

 Executing operations
 --------------------

 This bundle uses commands to execute operations.
-Created command is then passed to a command executor, which calls handler to do the actual work.
+Command instance is passed to a command executor, which calls command handler to do the actual work.

 Example of exporting all active users using command
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-First we need to create command handler, which will export all active users in passed in format (note that used class ``UserExporter`` does not exist and it's responsibility is to export passed in users into passed in format).
+First we need to create command handler, which will export all active users in passed format (note that used class ``UserExporter`` does not exist and its responsibility is to export passed users in given format).

 .. sourcecode:: php